indra-labs/indra/doc/whitepaper.md

 **Proxy** messages are the standard for messages where the **client** is sending messages through a proxy, called the **exit**.
 Each of the colours shown in the diagram represents the message type.

 - **Forward** messages are purely constructed by the **client**.
 They are to be carried forwards to a specified IP address, which will be the next hop in the path, or an **exit**.
 - **Return** messages require some work by the relay, an IP address, a cloaked public key, and a provided private key, the payload is separately encrypted, only known to the **client**.
+Their payloads are also **return** messages, except the one that arrives with the **client**.
 - **Exit** messages are a special type of message.
 The payload inside them is forwarded to an outside server, such as a Bitcoin or Lightning Network node, and when a reply is received, encrypted to a provided cipher, and is the payload in the reply, to be passed back via **return** messages.

 ### Ping